Create your multiplatform project

 Name your configuration.

 Select the Xcode project file.
-To do so, navigate to your project, for example KotlinMultiplatformSandbox, open the
+To do so, navigate to your project, for example, KotlinMultiplatformSandbox, open the

 iosApp

-folder, and select the.xcodeproj
+folder, and then select the.xcodeproj

 Click Run to run your application on the new simulated device.